artiam99/Nodejs-MySQL-Expressjs-REST-API-Authentication-with-JWT/README.md

 # Nodejs-MySQL-Express-REST-API-Authentication-with-JWT

-This is a simple Nodejs-MySQL-Express REST API for user authentication with jwt token
+This is a simple Nodejs-MySQL-Express REST API for user authentication with Json Web Token

 Add User -